CityRelay

 Can health and safety issues stop my property from being rented?

 Yes, local authorities and city councils can restrict your rental property business if they find health and safety issues.
 This won’t be immediate.
 You will usually be given fair warning and official notice.
-They will give you enough time to make the necessary improvements to pass the health and safety standards in properties.
+In many cases, councils first issue an Improvement Notice requiring the landlord to correct the identified hazards within a specific timeframe.
+However, where there is an immediate risk to health or safety, councils have stronger enforcement powers that may include emergency remedial action or prohibition orders.

 How can professional management reduce compliance risk?